KBNLresearch/ipmlab/doc/userGuide.md

 ## Getting started

-Launchi Ipmlab by double-clicking on the Ipmlab Desktop icon.
+Launch Ipmlab by double-clicking on the Ipmlab Desktop icon.
 If all goes well the following window appears:

 ![](./img/ipmStartup.png)